blinklabs-io/docs/src/content/docs/guides/dingo/001-dingo.md

 ![dingo-logo](/dingo-logo.png)

 A Cardano blockchain data node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.
-This project was funded in Project Catalyst Fund 12.

 ⚠️ This is a work in progress and is currently under heavy development